-Our Open Session for both Members and Non-Members on May 27th will examine what Activity-Based Working (ABW) is and its central contribution to smarter and more agile ways of working.
-We’ll look at the factors that make for the best implementations, and how the concept and design principles should evolve in a world where many more people will be working outside the collective workplace.
+Our Open Session for both Members and Non-Members on May 27th 2021 examined what Activity-Based Working (ABW) is and its central contribution to smarter and more agile ways of working.
+Under the microscope were the factors that make for the best implementations, and how the concept and design principles should evolve in a world where many more people will be working outside the collective workplace.

-We’ll also be challenging some of the assumptions drawn from the old work of work that seem to be gaining ground when people talk about “hybrid working” and “the new normal”.
+There was also some challenge to some of the assumptions drawn from the old work of work that seem to be gaining ground when people talk about “hybrid working” and “the new normal”.

 Activity-Based Working – Past Present and Future – Roel Geenen, Managing Partner and Marco van Gelder, Senior Consultant, Veldhoen + Company.

 Veldhoen + Company were the original pioneers of the concept of Activity-Based Working (ABW), and have a compelling story to tell about how ABW has evolved over the years and where we should be heading.
 Roel and Marco believe that an activity-based approach can help organisations become adaptable and build the capabilities needed to thrive in an increasingly unpredictable world.

 Where are we now with ABW and homeworking?
 With pointers to the future from the Leesman data – Dr. Peggie Roth, Chief Insights & Research Officer, Leesman.